NOTICE: Defense Modality

 Make sure to use the Thesis/Dissertation Approval Form (from the Graduate School) to collect the signatures from your committee members.
 This form will need to be given to the NSM Office of Academic Affairs when you submit your Thesis or Dissertation.
 Note that the following types of signatures will be allowed: actual signature, Adobe signature within Acrobat, electronic signature.

 Make sure to follow the template from the Graduate School to format and organize the front matter of your Thesis or Dissertation.

-For those of you using Latex, you can use this Latex style file to format your thesis/dissertation according to the Graduate School requirements for the front matter.
-The Latex style file also contains some formatting of the main text, but make sure to additionally follow the NSM instructions given in the PDF above.
+You can use this LaTeX style file to format your thesis/dissertation according to the Graduate School requirements for the front matter.
+The LaTeX style file also contains some formatting of the main text, but make sure to additionally follow the NSM instructions given in the PDF above.

-- Using the Overleaf (online Latex build and editing system) is recommended.
+- Use of the Overleaf (online LaTeX build and editing system) is recommended.
 It is free for individual use and works well once the style file is uploaded as part of a project.

-- Some minor modifications might still be required to fine tune the way images and tables to be rendered and according to guidelines.
-This cannot be included in the style file and the author will have to format that as part of writing the latex document.
+- Some minor modifications might still be required to fine-tune the way images and tables are rendered and to meet the guidelines.
+This cannot be included in the style file, and the author will have to format that as part of writing the LaTeX document.